 A detailed set of studies has been performed examining a range of scenarios and assumptions.
-On the basis of these studies, EirGrid estimates that the annual savings in the cost of producing power would be as follows in Table 1.
+On the basis of these studies, EirGrid estimates that the annual savings in the cost of producing power would be of the order of those presented in Table 1.

-Production Cost 2020 2030
+Production Cost Savings Scenario 2020 2030

-Savings Scenario

-Central €24m €42m 17

-Sensitivity €15m €22m 18
+Central €20m €40m 20

+Sensitivity €13m €20m 21